Sean Devine (playwright): Politics

 In 2015, Devine won the nomination for the New Democratic Party over PIPSC negotiator Denise Doherty-Delorme to represent the party in the 2015 Canadian federal election in Nepean.
 Ultimately he placed third, losing to Chandra Arya of the Liberal Party.
 Devine was again the NDP's candidate in Nepean in the 2021 Canadian federal election and focused on establishing relationships with communities who felt ignored by Arya such as the Tamil, Punjabi and Sikh members.
 On this occasion he again placed third, although he received twice the number of votes he had in 2015.

 Devine was successfully elected as city councillor for Knoxdale-Merivale Ward in the 2022 Ottawa municipal election, defeating real-estate agent James Dean, Myles Egli (brother of retiring incumbent Keith Egli), and conservative writer Joseph Ben-Ami.
 Devine's campaign emphasized the need for civility at city hall, improved public transit, and better natural disaster preparedness.

-Devine voted against "Lansdowne 2.0" project which proposed over $400 million dollars of taxpayer-funded subsidies for the redevelopment of Lansdowne Park.
+Devine voted against "Lansdowne 2.0" project which proposed over $400 million of taxpayer-funded subsidies for the redevelopment of Lansdowne Park.
 The project was approved by a vote of 16 to 9.

 In 2024, Devine voted against reductions in the frequency of the O-Train.
 The service reductions were ultimately approved by city council.